-After a month’s bed rest due to complications while pregnant, Palmerston North based Elisha started to get severe back pains.
+After a month’s bed rest due to complications while pregnant, Elisha started to get severe back pains.
 She was going into early labour.
 Elisha was quickly admitted to Palmerston North Hospital.
 It was decided it would be too risky to fly her to Wellington, as her baby’s foot was already on its way out; she was in full labour.

 After an emergency c-section, Zachariah was born 16 weeks earlier than expected, weighing just 800 grams.
 Dad Aaron remembers thinking how small he was, “he was like a silicon mould; he could fit in my hand.”

 His newborn son was rushed to the Neonatal Intensive Care Unit (NICU), where they did everything to stabilise him.
 However, their NICU is not equipped for babies born at 24 weeks.
 They found that Zachariah needed more help with breathing than they could provide; he required specialist attention fast.
 A few hours later, Aaron saw the Life Flight team and Wellington NICU nurses arrive to help Zachariah.

 My wife was still in surgery and watching them work on Zachariah; I didn’t know what was going to happen.
 When I saw Life Flight come in with the Wellington NICU team, it gave me a lot of hope and reassurance that he was going to get where he needed to be.